Ficus Alii

 Ficus Alii doesn't exist in the wild.
-'Alii' is a fairly new cultivar and makes a handsome indoor tree.
+'Alii' is a newer cultivar and makes a handsome indoor tree.

 Care is easier than for many of its relatives.
 You'll find it's less temperamental than F. benjamina, that drops its leaves when it doesn't get what it wants.
 However, leaf drop is possible with 'Alii' if it doesn't get enough light and regular waterings.

-Repot only when necessary in spring, using the smallest pot that will contain its roots.
+Repot only when necessary, using the smallest pot that will contain its roots.
 Ficus plants are slow-growing and prefer to be slightly pot-bound.
 Use a pot with drainage holes to prevent soggy soil.
+Spring is the best time to repot a plant, when it is beginning its most vigorous time of growth.

 You'll find alii ficus plants for sale in garden centers or online nurseries in spring and summer.
-Although this exciting hybrid has only been available for a few years, they're becoming popular because of their adaptability to growing indoors.
+Although this exciting hybrid has only been available in recent years, it is popular for its adaptability to growing indoors.

 And good for you, too.
 Ficus are among the best for improving air quality indoors.
 They're triumphant in removing toxins such as formaldehyde, benzene, and trichloroethylene from tainted indoor air.